fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

 ### Step 3: Start Docker container with Fluentd driver

-By default, the Fluentd logging driver will try to find a local Fluentd instance (step \#2) listening for connections on the TCP port 24224, note that the container will not start if it cannot connect to the Fluentd instance.
+By default, the Fluentd logging driver will try to find a local Fluentd instance (step \#2) listening for connections on the TCP port 24224.
+Note that the container will not start if it cannot connect to the Fluentd instance.

 ![](https://www.fluentd.org/assets/img/recipes/fluentd_docker_integrated.png)

-The following command will run a base Ubuntu container and print some messages to the standard output, note that we have launched the container specifying the Fluentd logging driver:
+The following command will run a base Ubuntu container and print some messages to the standard output.
+Note that we have launched the container specifying the Fluentd logging driver:

 ``` {.CodeRay}